microsoft/FluidFramework/BREAKING.md

 sometimes followed by a colon and an inner error message when applicable.

-### Disallowed access to deleted sub directory
+### Doing operations not allowed on deleted sub directory
-Users will now be disallowed to do operations on a deleted directory.
-Users can subscribe to `dispose` event to know if a sub directory is deleted.
+Users will not be allowed to do operations on a deleted directory.
+Users can subscribe to `disposed` event to know if a sub directory is deleted.
+Accessing deleted sub directory will throw `UsageError` exception now.

 ## 0.57 Breaking changes
 - [IFluidConfiguration removed](#IFluidConfiguration-removed)